Kansai is known as a region of contrasts.

 It feels like another country compared with Osaka, and yet it’s only an hour and a half away by train.

-VIDEO: Exploring Koyasan Buddhist Sanctuary at Night
+LIVESTREAM: Exploring Koyasan Buddhist Sanctuary at Night

 Getting To Koyasan